pmneila/PyMaxflow/doc/source/index.rst

 Welcome to PyMaxflow's documentation!
 =====================================

-PyMaxflow is a Python library for graph construction and maxflow computation (commonly known as `graph cuts`) as described in [BOYKOV04]_.
-The core of this library is the C++ implementation by Vladimir Kolmogorov, which can be downloaded from his `homepage <http://pub.ist.ac.at/~vnk/software.html>`_.
-Besides the wrapper to the C++ library, PyMaxflow offers
+*PyMaxflow* is a Python library to build flow networks and compute their maximum flow/minimum cut (commonly known as `graph cuts`) as described in [BOYKOV04]_.
+This is a common technique used in different problems of image processing, computer vision and computer graphics.
+The core of this library is the C++ maxflow implementation by Vladimir Kolmogorov, which can be downloaded from his `homepage <http://pub.ist.ac.at/~vnk/software.html>`_.
+Besides being a wrapper to the C++ library, PyMaxflow also offers

-* NumPy integration.
+* NumPy integration,
-* Methods for fast construction of common graph layouts in computer vision and graphics.
-This is probably the most powerful feature of PyMaxflow, since the creation of large graphs using the standard "one edge per call" functions of the C++ library is extremely slow from Python.
+* methods for fast declaration of complex network layouts with a single API call, which avoids the much slower one-call-per-edge alternative offered by the wrapped functions of the core C++ library, and
-* Implementation of algorithms for fast energy minimization which use the `maxflow` method: the :math:`\alpha\beta`-swap and the :math:`\alpha`-expansion.
+* implementation of algorithms for fast energy minimization with more than two
+  labels: the αβ-swap and the α-expansion.

 Take a look at the :ref:`tutorial`.